celsiusnarhwal/snowflake/README.md

 | `email`   | The email address associated with the user's Discord account and whether or not it is verified. | No            |
 | `groups`  | A list of IDs of guilds (a.k.a. "servers") the user is a member of.                             | No            |

-Snowflake only requires the `openid` scope, but you will get an error from Discord if you do not provide at least one of the other scopes.
+Snowflake only requires the `openid` scope, but you will get a "no scopes provided" error from Discord if you do not provide at least one of the other scopes.

 > [!WARNING]
 > The Discord API is a little slow at returning guild information, so providing the `groups` scope can make Snowflake